A Step-by-Step Guide to Making a WordPress Website

 For example, if you’re active on Instagram, you may want an Instagram feed plugin to display your latest Instagram posts on your website.

 Or, if you host a lot of events, you may want an events calendar plugin.

 So, where can you find such plugins?

 A great starting point is the official WordPress.org plugin directory.
-It contains more than a staggering 60,000 plugins… So, you can probably find something relevant to your site.
+It contains over a staggering 60,000 plugins, so you can probably find something relevant to your site.

 Many of these plugins are 100% free, while you’ll also find some that have a limited free version, along with extra functionality if you’re willing to pay.

 Beyond WordPress.org, you can also find tons of premium WordPress plugins at CodeCanyon.

 For more curated lists, we’ve also written a bunch of posts that collect plugins for important use cases.
 Here are some good posts to consider:

 - Social media plugins

 - Contact form plugins